qidi-community/Plus4-Wiki/README.md

-# Qidi Plus4 Extras
+# Qidi Community Plus4 Wiki

-This is a summary collection of my various config tweaks, print profiles, discussion of, and links to various printable models I've developed for improving the user experience of the Qidi Plus4 3D printer.
+This is a summary collection of various config tweaks, print profiles, the discussion of, and links to various printable models that have been developed for improving the user experience of the Qidi Plus4 3D printer.